 Is it accurate?

 Pulse oximetry is a fairly accurate measurement – most oximeters are accurate within a 2-percent difference.
 However different devices will vary in their accuracy.
-Make sure you are using a TGA-approved pulse oximeter, otherwise the result may not be accurate due to the quality of the device.

 To achieve an accurate measurement, you also need to make sure you are using your pulse oximeter correctly.
 The result may not be accurate otherwise.
 To achieve the most accurate reading with your pulse oximeter: